 All of these methods are part of basic pepper plant care.
 Your routine may simply need one adjustment to get your pepper plants to start growing normally again.
 For each possible cause, we’ll cover some other symptoms you will likely see in addition to slowed or stopped plant growth.

 Peppers come from a warm climate with lots of sunshine.
 Young plants are the most susceptible to poor growth if given too little light.

 No, a sunny window is not ideal for young pepper plants.
 For best results and the fastest growth, use a grow light on seedlings indoors.
-We recommend providing young pepper plants with 12-16 hours of light per day.
+We recommend to provide young pepper plants with 14-16 hours of light per day.

 - Leggy plants (tall and lanky)